How Effective Content Marketing Drives Sales and Revenues [Video]

 B2C is Still Ripe for Content Marketing Innovation

 When we said "content marketing," admit it, you thought of direct sales or other B2C uses, didn't you?
 We don't blame you; most companies with social media presence or blogs are directing their content at their target buyers.
-Social media is perhaps the most significant segment of this market, with the content used to draw eyes to corporate eCommerce pages where additional content drives those visitors to convert to customers.
+Social media is perhaps the most significant segment of this market.
+The content draws eyes to corporate eCommerce pages where additional content drives those visitors to convert to customers.

 And this is an excellent use for CM, as long as that's the goal for your content marketing strategy.
 Especially for direct-to-consumer sales, a solid social media presence is pretty much required these days.